The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 Drawbacks

 The biggest drawback to the Lively Mobile2 is that it’s a bit large.
-In our team’s experience providing care to older adults, we’ve found that it’s very difficult to get a loved one to wear any medical alert device — let alone one that’s large and made of plastic.
-If you’re looking for something a bit smaller, then I’d recommend Medical Guardian’s MGMini.
+In our team’s experience providing care to older adults, we’ve found that it’s very difficult to get a loved one to wear any medical alert device, let alone one that’s large and made of plastic.
+If you’re looking for something a bit smaller, then we’d recommend Medical Guardian’s MGMini.

 Pros